Seddryck/Didot/README.md

 If more than one candidate matches, registration fails and asks for an explicit path.

+### Extension loading at runtime

+When rendering, Didot reads registered extensions from the static installation registry file:

+- `didot.extensions.registry.json` (in the Didot installation directory)

+For each enabled entry, Didot:

+1. loads the registered assembly,
+2. searches for exactly one class marked with `DidotExtensionAttribute`,
+3. requires that class to implement `IPipelineExtensionHook`,
+4. creates it using a public parameterless constructor,
+5. adds the instance as a render pipeline hook.

+If loading fails, Didot reports a controlled diagnostic with an error code, for example:

+- `RegistrationFileInvalid`
+- `ExtensionSourceNotFound`
+- `AssemblyLoadFailed`
+- `ExtensionTypeNotFound`
+- `ExtensionTypeAmbiguous`
+- `ExtensionInstantiationFailed`

 #### Example:

 ##### With a source file: